-I can't think of many desserts I would go to before apple pie to be honest.
-Tho I do have to admit that pumpkin pie is a close tie!
-Fortunately for me we make them both on Thanksgiving so I get the best of both worlds there.
+I can’t think of many desserts I would go to before apple pie to be honest.
+Tho I do have to admit that pumpkin pie (made with fresh pumpkin) is a close tie!
+We make both pies often in the fall and we always have both for our dessert on Thanksgiving.

 It is actually very easy, nothing complicated about it.
 The hardest part to me is rolling out the pie crust, but that isn’t too hard either.

-We almost always use lattice for our top crust.
-I like the look of it and it is easy to make it look a little fancier - and it is easier for when you struggle getting the pie crust rolled out perfect.
+We almost always use lattice for our top crust but this is optional.
+I like the look of it and it is easy to make it look a little fancier – and it is easier for when you struggle getting the pie crust rolled out perfect.
 Yes that is me, I am never perfect with my pie crust but I am ok with that!

 The pie dish